Curious about what steel wallet to buy?

 Now that you know how steel wallets work and why they’re important, it’s time to look at some of the best-selling steel wallets on the market right now.

 Billfodl is made from stainless steel (grade 316), which makes it a very tough wallet that is particularly resistant to corrosion.
-A good choice for the hodler who wants value for money.
+At $89, it is a great choice for the hodler who wants value for money without compromising on quality.
+Billfodl also offers a 2-of-3 backup for advanced users for only $199 called the Multishard.

 ColdTi is, as the name implies, a titanium wallet.
 That makes it one of the most durable wallets on our list, which is surprising considering the low price point.
 But there's one major drawback.